bnbullock/School_District_Analysis/README.md

 ## District Analysis Results

-- The removal of the ninth grade reading and math grades at Thomas High School resulted in  the following observations:
+- The removal of the ninth grade reading and math grades at THS resulted in the following observations:
-    - School District Summary
+    - For the School District Summary, the overall passing percentage moved down slightly by 0.1%
-    - Summary by School
-    - In general, it appears that removing the grades had minimal impact on the results.
-The 461 students that had their grades removed represented 1.2% of all students in our data set.
+    - In respect to the School Summary, the overall passing percentage moved down by 0.3% for Thomas High School
+    - Thomas High School was in the #2 position of top ranked schools in the original analysis and maintained that same position in the modified analysis.
+The overall ranking was reduced by 0.3% comparatively.
-    - The following results were observed after reviewing the comparative output reports shown above:
+    - The following results were observed after reviewing the comparative reports:
-      - The math and reading scores by grade were ...
+      - The math and reading scores by grade showed no observable changes
-      - Scores by school spending were ...
+      - Scores by school spending showed no observable changes
-      - Scores by school size ...
+      - Scores by school size showed no observable changes
-      - Scores by school type ...
+      - Scores by school type showed no observable changes

 ## District Analysis Summary

-- Four disctinct changes observed by the removing the ninth grade scores included:
-  - Math and Reading scores went up ...
+- In general, the 461 grade nine students from THS whose marks were removed from the dataset represented 1.2% of all students in the district.
+The analysis at the school and district level produced results that indicated the overall performance of THS was reduced slightly. when we looked at the condensed scoring reports no changes were observed.
+- The following conclusions can be drawn from the analysis:
+  - The performance of THS overall was reduced by 0.3%
-  - Scores by School size were unchanged ...
+  - Scores by school spending, size and type remained exactly the same
-  - item 3 was observed ...
-  - item 4 was observed ...
+  - For the entire District the overall passing decreased by 0.1%
+  - At the school level the overall passing percentage decreased by 0.3%